 - Save Our Students: After two useless Defense Against the Dark Arts teachers (and before two downright evil ones), he comes along and actually teaches them what they need to know.

 - The Smart Guy: Of the Marauders; by smart, we mean "with common sense."
 Remus doesn't consider himself as much of a genius as James and Sirius, who were more Hard Work Hardly Works, coasting with high marks easily with little effort while Remus had to be more studious.
-Based on what we know and see of course.

 - Theme Naming: Remus coming from the story of Remus and Romulus, twins raised by a she-wolf.